-Creative Writing modules
+Creative Writing bundled modules (CW 300)

 CREATIVE WRITING - LEVEL 3 MODULES

 Name (code) Prerequisites

-Term 1 From premise to plot (CW 301) -
+Term 1 From premise to plot (CW 301)

-Term 2 Developing the story (CW 302) -
+Term 2 Developing the story (CW 302)

 Term 3 Writing the story (CW 303) -

-Term 4 Finalising the manuscript (CW 304) CW 303
+Term 4 Finalising the manuscript (CW 304)

-The Creative Writing modules require a minimum of 5 registered students for each module to take place.
+\The Creative Writing modules require a minimum of 5 registered students for each module to take place.
 Should the minimum not be met, students will be asked to select alternative modules to make up their credits.

-The Creative Writing modules add to the student's understanding of story, character, plot and genre by exploring narrative techniques from a novelist' s perspective.
+The Creative Writing modules add to the student's understanding of story, character, plot and genre by exploring narrative techniques from a novelist's perspective.
 Students write short novellas as an outcome, using the first or third person perspective.
 For students with a background in screenwriting the modules also shed light on the art of adaptation of long-form stories into screenplays by virtue of enacting differences between the two formats.

-From premise to plot (CW 301)

-CW301.
-The module focuses on developing the logline for the story, plan the story events into a step-sheet outline, based on the Three-Act Structure, and write 3 000 words of prose according to the outline.

-Developing the story (CW 302)

-CW302.
-This module focuses on writing a complete draft of 5 000 words of the story.
+The term, From premise to plot focuses on developing the logline for the story, plan the story events into a step-sheet outline, based on the Three-Act Structure, and write 3 000 words of prose according to the outline.
+The term Developing the story focuses on writing a complete draft of 5 000 words of the story.
 This draft will be developed from the logline and the step-sheet outline planned in the previous module.
 The draft will be based on the Three-Act Structure.
 During this module, narrative voice is introduced and students will choose a viewpoint best suited to their story.

-Writing the story (CW 303)

-CW303.
-The students will complete a second draft of 8 000 words of their stories, paying attention to the narrative elements taught in this course.
+During the Writing the story term, the students will complete a second draft of 8 000 words of their stories, paying attention to the narrative elements taught in this course.
 This includes, genre, plot, character, dialogue, setting and point of view, amongst others.
 Attention must be given to style and literary devices such as symbolism, where appropriate.
 The second draft must be edited to a reasonable standard.

-Finishing the manuscript (CW 304)

-CW304.
-This module concentrates on bringing together all the elements that go into the writing of an effective long-form story.
+This final term, Finishing the manuscript, concentrates on bringing together all the elements that go into the writing of an effective long-form story.
 Students learn how to effectively revise and edit their material according to established editing guidelines.
-It concludes the story started in CW301 and delivers the final draft.
+It concludes the story started in From premise to plot and delivers the final draft.